 Our two co-lead product candidates are NKX101 and NKX019.
 NKX101 is designed to enhance the power of innate NK biology to detect and kill cancerous cells.
 The primary activating receptor for NK cells is known as NKG2D, which works through the detection of stress ligands displayed by cancerous cells.
 We have engineered NKX101 to increase the cancer cell killing ability of our engineered NK cells by raising levels of NKG2D at least ten-fold as compared to non-engineered NK cells and by adding a costimulatory domain, which is an additional signaling element for white blood cells.
-Our IND for NKX101 for the treatment of relapsed or refractory AML and higher-risk MDS was accepted by the FDA in July 2020.
-We are planning to initiate a broad clinical program for NKX101 for blood cancers and for solid tumors in 2020.
+We are planning to initiate a broad clinical program for NKX101 for both blood cancers and solid tumors in

 Our initial indications include acute myeloid leukemia, or AML, myelodysplastic syndromes, or MDS, liver cancer, a bile duct cancer known as cholangiocarcinoma, as well as surgically removed colon cancer cases where only liver metastases remain.
 NKX019 is based on the ability to treat a variety of B cell malignancies by targeting the CD19 antigen that is found on these types of cancerous cells, where both engineered NK cells and T cells as well as monoclonal antibodies have demonstrated clinical activity.
 The two approved CAR-T therapies target CD19 and have achieved complete remission rates ranging from 32% to 63% in three pivotal clinical trials.
 A recent academic publication in the New England Journal of Medicine from Dr. Katayoun Rezvani and colleagues described a cohort of patients treated with a CAR-NK therapy targeting CD19 where seven of 11 (64%) of these patients achieved a complete remission.
-We are planning to initiate clinical trials for NKX019 in 3Q2021.
+We are planning to initiate clinical trials for NKX019 in

-Beyond our two lead product candidates, we are engaged in preclinical discovery for another allogeneic CAR-NK product candidate for which we expect to submit an IND in 1Q2022 and to begin clinical trials thereafter.
+Beyond our two lead product candidates, we are engaged in preclinical discovery for another allogeneic CAR-NK product candidate for which we expect to begin clinical trials in .
 We are also conducting discovery efforts for an allogeneic, off-the-shelf product candidate that will combine engineered NK cells with engineered T cells, to take advantage of both the innate and adaptive immune systems.
 This NK+T program is designed to harness multiple aspects of human immunology to treat a variety of cancers.